Coordinated School Health

 Interested in joining SHAC?

 The Garland ISD School Health Advisory Council (SHAC) is seeking new members.
-Parents and community members play a vital role in our district-wide implementation of our coordinated school health program.
+Parents and community members play a vital role in the district-wide implementation of our coordinated school health program.
 Become knowledgeable about district efforts to create healthy learning environments.
 See SHAC member application.